 Jason Otkin

-Expert on flash drought, drought impacts on agriculture, numerical weather prediction, model verification, and data assimilation
+Expert on flash drought, drought impacts on agriculture, fire detection, numerical weather prediction, model verification, and data assimilation

 Associate Research Professor, Cooperative Institute for Meteorological Satellite Studies College of Letters and Science Graduate School Work: 608-265-2476 — Home and cell phones available upon request jasono@ssec.wisc.edu Home page